-Reasonable Living Expenses (RLEs) are guidelines to help ensure that a borrower in mortgage arrears maintains a reasonable standard of living while they try to resolve their debt problems.
+Reasonable Living Expenses (RLEs) are guidelines to help ensure that a borrower in mortgage arrears maintains a reasonable living standard while trying to resolve their debt problems.

 RLEs cover the borrower’s day-to-day expenses, which are necessary to have a reasonable standard of living.
-The Insolvency Service of Ireland (ISI) monitor and update the RLE guidelines on an annual basis (required by the Personal Insolvency Act 2012).
+The Insolvency Service of Ireland (ISI) monitors and updates the RLE guidelines annually (required by the Personal Insolvency Act 2012).
 The ISI considers that, for the purposes of the Act, “a reasonable standard of living is one which meets a person’s physical, psychological and social needs.”

 These guidelines cover expenses such as food, clothing, health, household goods and services, communications, socialising, education, transport, household energy, childcare, insurance and allowances for savings and contingencies.

 RLEs are designed to help protect borrowers by ensuring they have enough money each month to cover expenses without overstretching themselves.
 This commitment to having essential expenses covered can greatly impact the borrower’s physical and mental well-being.
 RLEs can help a Personal Insolvency Practitioner (PIP) determine the best possible arrangement for a borrower in home mortgage arrears.

 It lets the PIP know what spare income is left over at the end of each month to pay back the borrower’s creditors.
 This benefits the borrower as they are paying into an arrangement at a rate that matches their means.
 Borrowers in mortgage arrears can access the services of a PIP for free through the Abhaile scheme through a voucher.

 You can find the list of Abhaile PIPs